VertexUI/VertexGUI/Docs/Rendering.md

 - the logic for generating the values is close to the render object that needs it

 Would there be any downsides to using properties?
-- they do not only update during a specific render call, but whenever their dependencies change
+- they do not only update during a specific render call, but whenever their dependencies change, depending on how transitions are implemented this could be quite frequently
+  - in most cases, the updates should however be infrequent, for example: a theme change, a new style gets applied to a Widget and changes a color property, a layout pass updates the position of a Widget

 <br>